 So let’s look at the next important step of adding nourishing moisturization.

-Bear with us as we get a little technical here, because, in order to understand how a well-formulated moisturizer works on the skin, your have to have a basic understanding of the physiology of the skin layers.
+Bear with us as we get a little technical here, because, to understand how a well-formulated moisturizer works on your skin, you have to have a basic understanding of the physiology of the skin layers.

-Skin is intriguing, it is made up of many components: The outermost layer looks like a brick wall – imagine the cells as bricks and the lipids or oils between the cells create the mortar.
+Skin is intriguing; it comprises many components: The outermost layer looks like a brick wall – imagine the cells as bricks and the lipids or oils between the cells create the mortar.

-For this reason, it is important to maintain the natural protection, using a good barrier cream to avoid the breakdown of these components, when the skin’s protective barrier is intact, the skin’s ability to hold its natural hydration works effectively – skin is happy, healthy and balanced.
+For this reason, it is important to maintain the natural protection, using a good barrier cream to avoid the breakdown of these components, when your skin’s protective barrier is intact, your skin’s ability to hold its natural hydration works effectively – skin is happy, healthy and balanced.

 What Constitutes a good MoisturiZer for Dry Skin?